About the Centre

 Facility Resources

-Research is conducted at the state-of-the-art Centre for Applied Research in Human Health (CAR) at 47 College Road.
+Research is conducted at the state-of-the-art Sheila A Brown Centre for Applied Research (CAR).
 This collaborative research space brings together faculty across disciplines to strengthen research efforts at MSVU and develop local, provincial, national and international connections.

 Follow us on social media: